Henning-Kubatzsch/MicroGPT/README.md

-Here's a cleaned-up, professional version of your `README.md` with improved structure, clarity, grammar, and formatting.
-It keeps your technical intent intact while making it more readable and polished for others (e.g. recruiters, collaborators, or GitHub visitors):

----

 # 🧠 MicroGPT

 A minimal character-level Transformer model implemented from scratch, inspired by nanoGPT.
 This notebook demonstrates the core principles behind training language models using PyTorch, with a focus on clean, readable code and educational clarity.